 EXPLAINER: What's next after House impeachment vote

-The previous three impeachments — those of Presidents Andrew Johnson, Bill Clinton and Trump — took months before a final vote, including investigations in the House and hearings.
-This time it only took a week after Trump encouraged a crowd of his supporters who attacked the U.S. Capitol.

-Democrats and 10 Republicans voted to impeach Trump on one charge: incitement of insurrection.
+If the House sends it to the Senate early next week, or before then, a trial could begin at 1 p.m. on Inauguration Day, Jan.
+20. President-elect Joe Biden will be sworn in at noon.

+What is certain for now is that the impeachment trial will be held after Trump has already left office.
+Biden has said the Senate should be able to split its time confirming his nominees and passing legislative priorities while also holding hearing the impeachment case.

-Outgoing Senate Majority Leader Mitch McConnell has said the Senate will not begin a trial until next Tuesday, at the very earliest, which is the day before Democrat Joe Biden is sworn in as president.
-It's unclear, for now, exactly how that trial will proceed and if any Senate Republicans will vote to convict Trump.
+But it's still unclear exactly how the trial will proceed and if any Senate Republicans will vote to convict Trump.

-Even though the trial won't happen until Trump is already out of office, it could still have the effect of preventing him from running for president again.

 A look at next steps: